kanhaiya-gupta/HazardSafe-KG/README.md

 ## 📄 License

-This project is licensed under the Private License
+This project is proprietary software.
+All rights are reserved by the author.
+Unauthorized use, reproduction, or distribution is prohibited.

 ## 📞 Support